-Timeframe Segments addressed Measure Action Indicator All vessels <12m Monitoring of landings Weighing of fishery products on the Automatic weighing and Labelling machines All catches recorded All vessels Monitoring of <10m activity Sampling plan All landings of vessels <10m monitored through sampling and sales notes 2017-2020 Vessels ≥ 6m Monitoring of and <12m activity The vessels will be equipped with a monitoring system to detect fishing activity leading to better monitoring.
+Timeframe Segments addressed Measure Action Indicator All vessels <12m Monitoring of landings Weighing of fishery products on the Automatic weighing and Labelling machines All catches recorded All vessels <10m Monitoring of activity Sampling plan All landings of vessels <10m monitored through sampling and sales notes 2017-2020 Vessels ≥ 6m and <12m Monitoring of activity The vessels will be equipped with a monitoring system to detect fishing activity leading to better monitoring.
 All fishing activity DFN Conservation Prohibition of fishing in bays and creeks from 15 February to 30 August with all types of nets.
-Increase in biomass by 2020 FPO Conservation Closed season for the months of April and May Increase in biomass by 2020 Ongoing Entire fleet Analysis of the market to identify any structural deficiencies or market forces resulting in a low average price at first sale for fishery products This analysis will be assisted by the implementation of an innovative traceability system being implemented at national level and co-funded by the EU covering primary production up to the first sale as it is expected to yield better information on the fishery products caught and marketed for the first time Identification of measures to achieve better prices at first sale to help generate more income for the fishers
+FPO Conservation Closed season for the months of April and May Increase in biomass by 2020 Ongoing Entire fleet Analysis of the market to identify any structural deficiencies or market forces resulting in a low average price at first sale for fishery products This analysis will be assisted by the implementation of an innovative traceability system being implemented at national level and co-funded by the EU covering primary production up to the first sale as it is expected to yield better information on the fishery products caught and marketed for the first time Identification of measures to achieve better prices at first sale to help generate more income for the fishers